 Before they can identify and work with the theme of a story, your students need to have a strong grasp of the details: setting, character, plot.
 When they work with theme, they have to synthesize all that information into an overarching message.
 Use anchor charts to outline the elements of the story or give students a graphic organizer to follow.

 3. Clarify the difference between theme and main idea.

 SOURCE: Mrs. Smith in 5th

 Many students have difficulty differentiating between the main idea and the theme.
 The theme is the underlying message that the author wants to convey, whereas the main idea is what the story is mostly about.
 Teach these concepts separately and together.
 You might practice identifying themes and main ideas using Disney films or the stories your students read last year in order to have a common reference point.
 After you review as a class, give students a list of themes and main ideas and challenge them to work in pairs to create matches.

 4. Scaffold the learning.

 Theme is a difficult concept to grasp.
 Unlike the concreteness of setting or plot, theme is subtle and subjective.
 Move from simpler to more complex class assignments to help your students deepen their understanding.
 Humanities teachers Sara Kaviar and Megan O’Keefe, of the Wildwood School in Los Angeles, invite their students to work in groups to identify the theme of a fairy tale.
-Next, they change the ending to the tale in different ways and work together to identify how the new ending affects the theme.
+Next, they create different endings to the tale and work together to identify how the new ending affects the theme.
 Finally, students write their own plots to match a given theme.
 Watch a video of their how they approach teaching theme here.

 5. Use essential questions.